Linaro/lkft-website/faq/index.md

     configuration files, and not runtime integration.
-- The test-suite must be able to generate clean baselines through supporting skiplists and/or conditional exclusion (i.e., test for architecture and skip tests that are only valid on another architecture)?
+- The test-suite must be able to generate clean baselines through supporting skiplists and/or conditional exclusion (i.e., test for architecture and skip tests that are only valid on another architecture)
 - It must be easy to report on test-case issues and work with upstream maintainers for improvements.
 - The LKFT lab must have the hardware capacity to execute additional tests.